huggingface/datasets/CONTRIBUTING.md

 8. Once you are satisfied, go the webpage of your fork on GitHub.
 Click on "Pull request" to send your to the project maintainers for review.

 ## How-To-Add a dataset
 1. Make sure you followed steps 1-4 of the section [*How to contribute to nlp?*](#how-to-contribute-to-nlp).

 2. Create your dataset folder under `datasets/<your_dataset_name>` and create your dataset script under `datasets/<your_dataset_name>/<your_dataset_name>.py`.
 You can check out other dataset scripts under `datasets` for some inspiration.
 Note on naming: the dataset class should be camel case, while the dataset name is its snake case equivalent (ex: `class BookCorpus(nlp.GeneratorBasedBuilder)` for the dataset `book_corpus`).

-3. **Make sure you run all of the following commands from the root of your `nlp` git clone.**.
-To check that your dataset works correctly and to create its `dataset_infos.json` file run the command:
+3. **Make sure you run all of the following commands from the root of your `nlp` git clone.** To check that your dataset works correctly and to create its `dataset_infos.json` file run the command:

 	```bash
 	python nlp-cli test datasets/<your-dataset-folder> --save_infos --all_configs